rex706/RocketLauncher/README.md

 [Download](https://drive.google.com/file/d/0BzKq8PEZkdhSOGFGcTZ0SWlmSTA/view?usp=sharing)

 Latest version: 1.5
-- support for fullscreen and windowed modes separetely
+- support for fullscreen and windowed modes separately
-- save resolution option if horizontal or vertial do not work correctly or as expected
+- save resolution option if horizontal or vertical do not work correctly or as expected
 - visual improvements
 - code enhancements